JohanEkblad/ha-linknx/README.md

 - switch
   - id: The linknx id (mandatory)
-  - name: The name of the light in HA (mandatory)
+  - name: The name of the switch in HA (mandatory)

 - sensor
   - id: The linknx id (mandatory)
-  - name: The name of the light in HA (mandatory)
+  - name: The name of the sensor in HA (mandatory)
   - type: "lx" - for light or "°C" for temperature (this might change) (mandatory)

 - binary_sensor
   - id The linknx id (mandatory)
-  - name: The name of the light in HA (mandatory)
+  - name: The name of the binary_sensor in HA (mandatory)
   - type: "binary" (default) or "workday" (just set another icon) (optional)

-This project is currently a lot of work in progress, thing that will change:
+This project is currently a lot of work in progress, things that will change:

 - Name the sensor types differently
-- Use the linknx/pyknx library instead of my own
+- Use the linknx/pyknx library instead of my own implementation